Vi Ripken, Mother Of Former Orioles Players Cal, Billy Ripken, Dies At 82

-ABERDEEN, MD.
-(WJZ/AP) — Vi Ripken, matriarch of the famed Orioles family that includes Hall of Fame son Cal Ripken Jr. and once the victim of a bizarre kidnapping, has died.
+ABERDEEN, Md.
+(WJZ/AP) — Vi Ripken, the matriarch of the famed Orioles family that includes Hall of Fame son Cal Ripken Jr. and once the victim of a bizarre kidnapping, has died.
 She was 82.

-Family spokesman John Maroon said Sunday that she died on Friday, a day before her birthday, in Aberdeen, where a youth stadium carries the Ripken name.READ MORE: Pedestrian Struck, Injured In Hit-And-Run On Route 40
+Family spokesman John Maroon said Sunday that she died on Friday, a day before her birthday, in Aberdeen, where a youth stadium carries the Ripken name.READ MORE: Officials Seize Website Claiming To Sell COVID-19 Treatment Drug Remdesivir, US Attorney's Office Says

 Violet and Cal Ripken Sr. married in 1957, and he spent four decades in the Baltimore system as a player, minor league coach and manager.
 He managed the Orioles in 1987 and early 1988, when sons Cal Jr. and Billy played infield for him.

-Note: Editor’s note: This story was first published on February 28, 2021.